-Saving the world one driveway at a time may not seem like much, but with some areas building new roads, sidewalks and parking lots with permeable paving materials, the larger benefits start becoming apparent.
-There are many products that can be considered permeable, some rather high tech and some decidedly low-tech.
+Saving the world one driveway at a time may not seem like much, but with some areas building new roads, sidewalks, and parking lots with permeable paving materials, the larger benefits start becoming apparent.
+There are many products that can be considered permeable, some rather high tech and others decidedly low-tech.

-Most driveways begin as grass driveways, whether intended or not.
-Before any extra material has been dumped on the site, pedestrians and vehicles are usually going to be walking over the surface.
-When nothing replaces the grass, it can be expected to wear away over time.
-Where the weather is fairly dry, however, a grass driveway may be just fine for some.
+Most driveways begin as grass driveways, intentional or not.
+If nothing else replaces the grass, it will wear away over time.
+However, where the weather is fairly dry and mild, a grass driveway may work perfectly well.

 A better long-term solution to using grass on a driveway is to just add two thin paving strips to provide a path for car tires.
 You could use a permeable material such as gravel or impermeable concrete for the strips.
 If you choose the latter, you will still substantially reduce runoff from your property.
 Two 18-in. wide paving strips produce much less runoff than a single 12-ft. wide concrete slab.
 The bulk of the driveway will remain grass.

 Loose Stones and Gravel

 Plastic grid systems typically are formed using recycled plastic grids or blocks that form a hard driving or walking surface that allows water to flow through freely.
 They are long-lasting, easy to install, and maintenance free.
 Grids can be filled with sand and soil or gravel.